uksf/modpack/addons/vr/README.md

-# Laraka
+# Vr

-Contains all Laraka faction unit and vehicle definitions.
-Also contains Azadi definitions.
+Contains all Virtual Army unit and vehicle definitions.